Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Juli 2025 04.26.49 UTC
+- WIB: Kamis, 3 Juli 2025 05.28.36 UTC
-- WITA: Kamis, 3 Juli 2025 05.26.49 UTC
+- WITA: Kamis, 3 Juli 2025 06.28.36 UTC
-- WIT: Kamis, 3 Juli 2025 06.26.49 UTC
+- WIT: Kamis, 3 Juli 2025 07.28.36 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: funny
+Kategori: success